The programme is designed to give students sufficient grounding in the core areas of psychology to qualify them:

 Candidates must

-ii. pass a take home entrance examination on Introductory Psychology composed primarily of multiple-choice and essay questions, AND
+iii. pass a take home entrance examination on Introductory Psychology composed primarily of multiple-choice and essay questions.

 Language Requirements